cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 - Stop the iteration if the mean L1 distance is below the tolerance.
 - Bonus: Implement the (quasi-)Newton's method for faster convergence.

+**DELIVERABLE:** We use squared L2 norm for our cost function (AKA objective function or loss function).
+Why is this a useful objective?
+Why not use L1?

+**DELIVERABLE:** What happens if learning rate is too small… what if learning rate gets too big?

+**DELIVERABLE:** You are using a numerical differentiation approach.
+However, this loss function is fairly simple and the gradient could be computed analytically (but we use finite differentiation due to simplicity).
+Think about different loss functions.
+Where would a numerical gradient come in handy, and where would an analytical gradient be better?

 Part 3: Implement Trajectory Generation
 ---------------------------------------